KilianDiama/problem-clarifier/README.md

 prioritizes speed and discipline over precision

-It demonstrates the orientation logic, not the full decision-grade execution.
+It demonstrates the orientation logic, not full decision-grade execution.

 When to use this